awsdocs/aws-iot-sitewise-user-guide/doc_source/expression-temporal-functions.md

 # Temporal functions<a name="expression-temporal-functions"></a>

+You can use temporal functions to return values based on timestamps of data points\.

+## Using temporal functions in metrics<a name="temporal-functions-in-metrics"></a>

 In [metrics](metrics.md) only, you can use the following functions that return values based on timestamps of data points\.

 Temporal function arguments must be properties from the local asset model\.
 This means that you can't use properties from child asset models in temporal functions\.
 You also can't use expressions as arguments to temporal functions\.

+You can use nested expressions in temporal functions\.
+When you use nested expressions, the following rules apply:
++ Each argument can have only one variable\.

+  For example, `latest( t*9/5 + 32 )` is supported\.
++ Arguments can't be aggregation functions\.

+  For example, `first( sum(x) )` isn't supported\.

 | Function | Description |